bartbutenaers/node-red-contrib-image-zones/README.md

 Thanks to [hotnipi](https://github.com/hotNipi) for helping me to solve some styling issues!
 And also thanks to [wb666greene](https://github.com/wb666greene] and [krambriw](https://github.com/krambriw) for reviewing this node, and sharing their AI video surveillance experience with me!

+***WARNING: THIS IS AN EXPERIMENTAL NODE, WHICH MEANS THERE CAN ARRIVE BREAKING CHANGES IN THE NEAR FUTURE !!!!!***

 ## Support my Node-RED developments
 Please buy my wife a coffee to keep her happy, while I am busy developing Node-RED stuff for you ...